ymgyt/syndicationd/README.md

 Syndicationd is a project for simple feed management on the terminal, and the following components are beging developed

 * synd-term(`synd`): A TUI feed viewer based on [ratatui](https://github.com/ratatui-org/ratatui)
-* synd-api: A self-hostable GraphQL api server utilizing [feed-rs](https://github.com/feed-rs/feed-rs)
+* synd-api: A GraphQL api server utilizing [feed-rs](https://github.com/feed-rs/feed-rs)

 **Table of Contents:**